Toys for little boys. Get ideas for toys for your son that he will absolutely love. These will make great gifts and be fun for years to come.

 Buy Again?: yes, but maybe wait until there is no newborn in the house 🙂

-Age Range: 2 and up–these can be more fragile, so make sure your child is not destructive
+Age Range: 2 and up–these can be more fragile, so make sure your child is not destructive.
+3 might be a better age.

 Review: Brayden loves these.
 We have found them at our local farm supply stores.
-They also once sold a set at Wal-Mart (I am not sure if they do still).
 They are small, which is nice for taking them with you places.
 He also has fun with them at home.

 Buy Again?: Yes.
 We add to this each year.